percona/pmm-doc/docs/personal_data_handling.md

       |**Data collection source**                                       | **Data collected** |
       | --------------------------------------------------------------- | ------------------------------------------------------
       | DB host to PMM                                                  | Database performance metrics <br/> SQL query examples for query analytics (optional).
       | PMM to DB Host                                                  | DSN and credentials for database access.
-A separate DB user is used (read-only) to access the database.
+A separate DB user is used (limited access) to retreive metrics from the database.
       | DB Host to Cloud S3                                             | Database backup - optional if PMM Administrator configures it.
       | PMM Server to Percona Cloud                                     | Telemetry data is collected. </br/> PMM Server collects varying amounts of data from version to version. <br/> No personal or confidential information is collected.